 AS: Do you think that in general people understand that, or does it need to be reinforced?

-GP: I think that usually people do understand, but sometimes at the moment where a decision has been taken by the government, they’re sometimes… some governments are not… but some governments usually forget.
+GP: I think that usually people do understand, but sometimes at the moment where a decision has been taken by the government, they’re sometimes … but some governments usually forget.
 I mean there are some countries like South Korea that spend a high percentage of money on fundamental science.
 Italy is very low level, but I hope and am confident that in the future this thing is going to change.
 But let’s see what happens.

 AS: I suppose one thing that will change a little bit is your life for the next little while because the Nobel Prize brings a lot of attention and people call you all the time.
 I mean you had a lot of attention already, but this will just increase it.
 How do you feel about that, and the disruption?

 GP: I think that … [laughs].
 Well, I hope that they’re not going to change too much my life.
 Of course it will take me a few days to answer to all the phone calls that I had today, but it is important to have the people that are going to pay the bills of science to have some understanding of what science is going on.

 AS: Yes, indeed.
 Well thank you very much indeed.
 It’s such a pleasure to speak to you.
 Once again, many, many congratulations.